Before you have a child, chances are you didn’t talk about poo too much. At least, it’s unlikely it was dinner table conversation.

 New babies have small tummies, so what comes out often reflects what goes in, which is why breastfed baby poo is a different colour to formula-fed baby poo.

-Diane says, “If your baby is breastfed then their poo will be a yellow-mustard colour.
+Dianne says, “If your baby is breastfed then their poo will be a yellow-mustard colour.
 If your baby has formula, it can be a brown-green colour.

 “Breast milk comes with its own prebiotics and probiotics within the milk.
 Breast milk has living organisms within it.
 The colour of a baby’s poo when they’re formula fed is more related to the fact that there’s a lot of iron in the formula that gives it that greenish colour.”

-Diane adds that colour is not indicative of gut health, and that your baby will get everything it needs from either breast or formula milk (i.e. you don’t need to ‘top-up’ with probiotics).
+Dianne adds that colour is not indicative of gut health, and that your baby will get everything it needs from either breast or formula milk (i.e. you don’t need to ‘top-up’ with probiotics).

-Diane says that many parents who approach their Helpline are concerned about constipation.
+Dianne says that many parents who approach their Helpline are concerned about constipation.

 “We get so many calls from parents who are worried when their baby hasn’t pooed for a few days.
 Also, babies will grunt and groan and go red in their face and make all sorts of straining efforts.”